netdata/netdata/docs/guides/python-collector.md

 - `title` : The title to be displayed in the chart.
 - `units` : The units for this chart.
 - `family`: An identifier used to group charts together (can be null).
-- `context`: An identifier used to group contextually similar charts together (can be null).
+- `context`: An identifier used to group contextually similar charts together.
+The best practice is to provide a context that is `A.B`, with `A` being the name of the collector, and `B` being the name of the specific metric.
 - `charttype`: Either `line`, `area`, or `stacked`.
 If null line is the default value.

 You can read more about `family` and `context` in the [web dashboard](/web/README.md#families) doc.